ME 290 - Computer Aided Design Methods

 • Spreadsheet with preliminary assignments for members

-(example from past team)
+(examples from past teams)

-Example spreadsheet
+Example spreadsheet 1

 • Team folder on shared drive (shared with team, course mentors, and instructor)